scottnonnenberg/blog/pages/posts/2017-03-06-getting-started-with-elixir.md

 * How to get the list of things inside a directory?
 I don't see readdir.
     * `File.ls`
 * What is the difference between Protocols, Behaviors and Callbacks?
     * Kind of a subtle difference.
-Seems that one is about being able supporting different types of data with a given algorithm/intent, an dthe other is more about contracts and modularization: "Protocols handle polymorphism at the data/type level whereas Behaviours provide it at the module level" https://www.djm.org.uk/posts/elixir-behaviours-vs-protocols-what-is-the-difference/
+Seems that one is about being able supporting different types of data with a given algorithm/intent, and the other is more about contracts and modularization: "Protocols handle polymorphism at the data/type level whereas Behaviours provide it at the module level" https://www.djm.org.uk/posts/elixir-behaviours-vs-protocols-what-is-the-difference/
     * Callbacks are a component of a Behavior, defining a part of its API surface area.
 * Now that I know more about Elixir, what are the differences between it and Erlang?
     * Useful article: http://elixir-lang.org/crash-course.html#notable-differences